emilps/fjelltg/src/pages/project/2019-12-09-fourth-project.md

 title1: Description
 description1: >-
-  At the beginning of such a project, it is important to get the correct data on the outgoing water volumes from the plant and not least the amount of feed.
+  At the beginning of such a project, it is important to get the correct data on the outgoing water volumes from the plant and especially the amount of feed.

   The amount of salt in the water is also of great importance - to be able to